Skip to content

 If you've ever Googled "rice to water ratio" only to end up with mushy, burnt, or undercooked rice, you're not alone.

 Different rice types absorb different amounts of water.
-Different cooking methods (stovetop vs. rice cooker vs. Instant Pot) have different evaporation rates.
-Even the age of your rice changes how much water it needs.
+Different cooking methods have different evaporation rates.
+Even the age of your rice changes how much water it needs — and this is the variable that trips up experienced cooks most often.

 Why Generic Rice Ratios Fail (The Science)